GalsenDev221/made.in.senegal/CONTRIBUTING.md

 * The project must have global use - meaning it's not made just for use by Senegalese and there really is no geographical limitation for anyone that may be interested in using this project.

 ### Jajeuf 😜

+Commit your changes to your fork of this repo, send a *PR* that contains detailed information about your change.

+We'll review it, and decide whether it should be merged ✅